100 Australian Bucket-list Travel Experiences

 Beholding the Flinders Ranges

-33/101Rugged mountain peaks, dramatic gorges, the natural amphitheatre that is Wilpena Pound.
-Whatever created this landscape – seismic geological forces or, according to Aboriginal legend about the ranges themselves, a dust-up between a kangaroo and his wallaroo friend – it’s almost too much to comprehend.
+32/101Rugged mountain peaks, dramatic gorges, the natural amphitheatre that is Wilpena Pound.
+Whatever created this landscape – seismic geological forces or, according to First Nations legend about the ranges themselves, a dust-up between a kangaroo and his wallaroo friend – it’s almost too much to comprehend.
 So maybe don’t try; just behold the majesty and relax in its spiritual embrace.

 Image credit: Getty Images